-- AAHK plans to enhance its intermodal facilities and provide air-to-bridge/bridge-to-air bonded bus service, which connects passengers from PRD region via the Hong Kong-Zhuhai-Macao Bridge for outbound flight directly to the restricted area of HKIA direct.
+- AAHK plans to enhance its intermodal facilities, which included the development of the Inter-modal Transfer Terminal to provide air-to-bridge/bridge-to-air bonded bus service, to strengthen HKIA’s role as an aviation hub in connecting passengers from PRD region via the HZMB for outbound flight to the restricted area of HKIA direct.
 Overseas visitors can also benefit from the service.

 - Through the dedicated concessionary tax regime for aircraft leasing, the Government promotes the development of aircraft leasing, aviation financing and other related businesses in Hong Kong.

 - The AAHK is actively taking forward the 'SKYCITY' development project by building an integrated retail, dining and entertainment destination so as to enrich travellers' experience and become a unique tourism attraction.
 The construction of the hotel development was almost completed and it is scheduled to open in the year 2020 to 2021.
 In addition, the first phase of retail, dining and entertainment, etc. development is scheduled to open in phases from 2023 to 2027.

 Kwai Tsing Container Terminals